remarkablegames/remarkablegames.github.io/_posts/2025/2025-07-23-assembly-city.md

 ## How To Play

 - Drag the card to the citizen.
-- Click on the citizen name to see their next move.
+- Hover over the citizen name to see his or her next move.
 - Press **End Turn** when out of **Moves**.
-- The objective is to reach the **Consensus** goal.
+- Reach the **Consensus** goal (on the bottom-left).

+## Features

+- **Turn-based assemblies** against citizens with deterministic action loops.
+Hover over a name to see the next move.
+- **Card play**: build consensus, ration citizen energy, draw cards, gain extra moves/turns, or stun citizens.
+- **Roguelike run** across 10 levels.
+Earn money and rewards.
+Shop between battles to buy, upgrade, or remove cards.
+- **Tight resources**: reach the consensus goal before you run out of turns.
+Earn bonus cash for exceeding it.
+- **Tutorial** with good and bad endings.

 ## Background